image bio

 How to Boost Fertility and Get Pregnant Faster

-In theory, getting pregnant is a simple process: sperm swims merrily along, fertilizes egg, and voila, that’s that.
+In theory, getting pregnant is a simple process: sperm swims merrily along, fertilizes the egg, and voila, that’s that.
 Don’t be discouraged if you’re finding real life to be a little bit more complicated.
 Your diet, environment, age, genes, and some other factors behind the scenes can impact the likelihood of conceiving.
 On top of that, you’ve probably run across a whole bunch of unsubstantiated claims about boosting fertility online.
-We’re here to suss out this misinformation and take a deep dive into the science of fertility.
-We’ll begin by highlighting some simple lifestyle changes that can make a big difference.
+We’re here to debunk the false information and take a deep dive into the science of fertility.

 Here are some broad guidelines to keep in mind:

-2. If your prenatal doesn't contain iron, make sure you are getting a daily dose from your food.
+2. If your prenatal doesn't contain iron, make sure you are getting a daily dose from your food or an iron supplement.
 It's found in healthy foods like spinach, lentils, and red meat.
 Iron helps your body make a protein called hemoglobin, which carries oxygen from your lungs to other parts of your body, boosting your energy levels.
+[1]

 3. Eat a healthy diet full of fish, poultry, whole grains, fruits, and vegetables.
 That goes for men as well.
 Healthy diets have been linked to higher fertility in both men and women.